TJayanth/MVC-CRUD/README.md

 # Setup the Database:

-Execute the script MVCCRUD in SQL server.
+Execute the script MVCCRUD.sql in SQL server.
 This will create the Employee table with the corressponding fields or create a table with the following query

 CREATE TABLE Employee(